equinor/TimeSeriesAnalysis/articles/index.md

 accomplished in about the same amount of code in *C#/.NET*.
 So the resulting code is in many was just as simple.

 The benefit of doing this in *C#/.NET*
-- that you get the benefits of a compiled language,prototype code is written in a language suitable for implementation, (unlike *Matlab* scripts).
-That means you avoid introducing Matlab code generator toolboxes which act as complex black-boxes, and often require expensive licenses.
+- that you get the benefits of a compiled type strict language,prototype code is written in a language suitable for implementation, (unlike a prototype in some script languages).
+In some cases this may that you can avoid introducing Matlab code generator toolboxes which act as complex black-boxes, and often require expensive licenses.
-- the resulting code does not required a paid license to run, anybody can download a free copy of *VS Code* and re-compile the code, without requiring a working license server, a correct number of licenses or enough licenses.
+- the resulting code does not required a paid license to run.
-- you can easily extend your code to for instance run in parallel using the ``paralell.for`` functionality freely available in .NET, wheres this functionality may require a very expensive toolbox in *Matlab* (*Parallel processing toolbox*).
+- you can easily extend your code to for instance run in parallel using the ``paralell.for`` functionality freely available in .NET, wheres this functionality may require a very expensive toolbox in a script language.

 > [!Note]